colin-scott/music/source/_posts/2012-10-28-7-ways-to-deal-with-ordering-bugs-in-distributed-systems.markdown

 there is a single, global order (with no race conditions)!

 How can we obtain a global event order, yet still achieve fault tolerance?
-One way [5] is to have the backup nodes mimic every step of the master node: forward all inputs to the master, have the master choose a serial order for those events, issue the appropriate commands to the switches, and replicate the decision to the backups [6].
+One way [5] is to have the backup nodes mimic every step of the master node: forward all inputs to the master, have the master choose a serial order for those events, issue the appriopriate commands to the switches, and replicate the decision to the backups [6].
 The key here is that each backup should execute the computation in the exact same order as the master.

 For the Floodlight bug, the backup would still need to hold the link failure